equinor/ert/docs/getting_started/configuration/poly_new/guide.rst

 - The first part is the name of the parameter (e.g., ``a``).
 - The second part defines the type of distribution from which to sample the parameter.
   In this case, we're using a uniform distribution (``UNIFORM``).
-- The remaining parts describe the distribution's specific characteristics.
+- The remaining parts describe the distribution's parameters.
   For a uniform distribution, these are the lower and upper bounds.
   Different distributions will require different arguments.